How to Replace Yamaha F225 Input Shaft Oil Seals

 Step 4.
 Pry the metal drive shaft collar off the top of the impeller using a flathead screwdriver, being careful not to damage the nylon spacer beneath it.
 Next, remove the nylon spacer and the three washers.

 Step 5.
-Remove the impeller, and use a hammer and flathead screwdriver to tap out the woodruff key from the drive shaft.
+Remove the impeller, and use a hammer and flathead screwdriver to tap out the woodruff key from the drive shaft, then remove the woodruff key.

 Step 6.
 Remove the cartridge plate, the water pump gasket and the two dowel pins.